Chief Constable Steve Jupp

 JJS is responsible for managing detainee services at each of the six purpose-built Police Investigations Centres (PICs) in Norfolk and Suffolk.
 This allows Custody Investigation Unit (CIU) officers and staff to provide an important service to support front line officers by managing detainees through the investigative process.
 Cases are then managed through the Criminal Justice Service to CPS, the Courts and wider Criminal Justice System.

-As head of department, C/Supt Julie Wvendth is responsible for ensuring that:
+As head of department, Det Supt Katie Elliott is responsible for ensuring that:

 - a high quality of service is provided to the users of our modern, purpose built custody facilities, including detainees